PierreTurnbull/testgd/README.md

 - distinction between views (CView): sprite and animatedSprite
 - replace string key hierarchies (e.g.: "environment.muddyBuddy.hitbox") with complex structures where it is more appropriate.
 - replace "view sorting curve" with "sorting curve"
-- reorganize view utility functions (init, replace, remove...) -> more domains, less common
+- reorganize view utility functions (init, replace, remove...) -> more features, less common
 - replace "hitbox border view" with "hitbox view"
-- make more domains from common and core content
+- make more features from common and core content
 - add readme in each domain to explain the domain
 - replace "location" with "coordinates"